 iPhones, iPods, iDoohickey

-Stories that make extensive mention of such technology — especially pieces that repeat the word “iDoohickey” or other plays on Apple’s product-naming conventions — are almost never amusing or fresh.
-If a character is making a call on a Blackberry or iPhone we find it is usually better just to use the word “phone” in lieu a specific device name.
+Stories that make extensive mention of such technology — especially pieces that repeat the word “iDoohickey” or other plays on Apple’s product-naming conventions — almost never feel fresh.
+If a character is making a call on an Droid or iPhone we find it is usually better just to use the word “phone” in lieu a specific device name.
 We are living in the future now where even advanced squirrels have mobile devices; the relative intelligence of a character’s telephone can be implied by their interactions with it.

 Lists, Previously Rejected by McSweeney’s

 We welcome the chance to read stories written as lists, and lists of the humorous sort if clearly crafted for Johnny America’s editorial idiosyncrasies, but we try to avoid infringing on this well-guarded turf of Timothy McSweeney & Company.
 They’ve done humorous lists since forever, and they do them well, and they carry jars of muriatic acid that they pretty readily toss at the faces of the editors of competing literary endeavors, and we find it wise not to ape their regular features for fear of reprisal, because, you know, we like our unscarred faces.

 Are something we like to read, but are rarely a good fit for the particular tone we’re trying to cultivate.
 If you’ve spent a day reading our archives and have a military story you think might work for us, by all means please send.
 If this is your first time looking at Johnny America and you’re about to include us in a blanket submission, please be forewarned that it’s very likely we’ll pass.

 News Reportage, Stories Written in the Style Of

 While this style of writing can achieve staggering hilarity for The Onion, we feel it rarely works for non-humor pieces — and because news-style submissions of the humorous sort almost always feel like Onion rejects, we tend to shy away from them.